Mercedes-Benz E-Class first drive

 The E-Class has long set the standard for ride quality in this segment and it continues with comfort suspension featuring selective damping.
 Mercedes claims this setup balances ride comfort and high-speed stability, with the damping system adapting to road conditions.

 Ride comfort, like in the past, is excellent — so much so that after a long night the editor strapped into the back seat of the E-Class in Mumbai and only woke up three hours later at our office in Pune.
 Job done, let’s move on.
 Except there’s now competition on this front.
-Compared to the new 5 Series, which rides on much higher profile tyres, the E-Class filters through slightly more of the road imperfections.
+Compared to the new 5 Series, the E-Class filters through slightly more of the road imperfections.
 Dare I say it—the E-Class may no longer be the undisputed leader in ride comfort.
 A direct comparison with the 5 Series, scheduled soon, will provide more clarity.

 That said, the rear seats remain incredibly comfortable—soft, supportive, and perfect for long journeys.
 In fact, every passenger who rode in the back during our test drive, drifted off to sleep.
 Even the driver sent along with the car couldn’t resist a nap when off-duty.
 That says everything you need to know about the E-Class’s comfort.